akhil-145/wipro-challenge/README.md

+# Introduction

+This project is a single page application where we can know abount any country with the help of country-code.
+We need to put country code (like- in for India, pk for pakistan, np for nepal, uk for unighted kingdom etc.) and hit the submit button to get the related details in the tabular form.
+The system holds the history of 5 recent searces and rejects the request for new API searches untill the last one is resolved.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).